 Cognitive science is the multidisciplinary study of the mind in order to understand such concepts as consciousness, perception, memory, reasoning, and problem solving.
 Cognitive scientists examine the structures and processes that support mental representations, thought, and behavior.
 They integrate perspectives and methodologies from a variety of parent disciplines including anthropology, biology, computer science, linguistics, mathematics, music cognition, neuroscience, philosophy, and psychology.

 The concentration takes advantage of Oberlin’s strengths in many academic areas, which fits well into the liberal arts philosophy and our approach to ensuring students have a well- rounded education.

 Our Cognitive Sciences Concentration will provide you with a broad perspective on the study of cognition, ranging from the study of a single neuron, to brain systems and processes, to complex behavior.
 Because cognitive science is multidisciplinary, you must take relevant courses from several fields of inquiry.

-Requirements include two core courses in psychology and neuroscience, and four elective courses from participating departments within the concentration: psychology, neuroscience, computer science, economics, philosophy, and anthropology.
-In addition to the identified courses, you may take an appropriate full course private reading or other course offering that may count as one of the electives.
-You will need prior approval from the program chair of cognitive sciences that the course meets the concentration’s expectations.
+Requirements include two core courses—one in psychology and one in neuroscience.
+You also will take four elective courses.
+To give you a broad perspective, these elective courses must be from different participating academic departments within the concentration.
+In addition to the identified courses, you may take an appropriate full course private reading or other course offering as one of the elective courses.
+Prior approval from the chair of cognitive science for any substitution is required.

-This concentration is open to any student, irrespective of major.
-However, the concentration does not substitute for a major or minor.
-Consult with your advisor and complete the Declaration of Cognitive Science Concentration form if you wish to pursue this course of study.
+The Cognitive Science Concentration is open to any student, irrespective of major.
+However, the concentration may not substitute for a major or minor.
+Consult with your advisor or a member of the concentration committee and complete the Declaration of Cognitive Science Concentration form if you wish to pursue this course of study.